-The burning of incense, candles, or any open flame in the resident halls is viewed as a fire hazard and is therefore prohibited.
+The burning of incense, candles, or any open flame in the residence halls is viewed as a fire hazard and is therefore prohibited.

 Food must be stored in appropriate containers.
-In view of the fact that there is a kitchenette in each of the residence halls for light cooking.
+A kitchette is provided in each residence hall area for light cooking.
+Microwave ovens are not allowed in student's rooms.

-Due to fire danger and/or property damage, students in all residenses are allowed to use only the following appliances in their rooms: razors, radios, T.V.'s, record and tape players, hair dryers, sewing machines, and self-contained appliances such as automatic coffee makers, popcorn poppers and toasters provided they are Underwriter's Laboratories approved and registered with the Resident Deans.
+Due to fire danger and/or property damage, students in all residences are allowed to use only light appliances in their rooms, i.e.,; razors, radios, TV's, VCR's, record and tape players, hair dryers, sewing machines, and self-contained appliances such as automatic coffee makers, popcorn poppers and toasters provided they are Underwriter's Laboratories approved and registered with the Resident Deans.
 Report of careless or improper use of these appliances will result in their removal from the room.
-The owners of such appliances will be held responsible for any damage caused by them.
+Owners of such appliances will be held responsible for any damage caused by them.

 Since residence hall rooms are mainly for study and sleeping, storage of miscellaneous items such as auto parts, bicycles, etc., are not permitted.
-Weights and weight lifting are confined to the gymnasium.
+Weights and weight lifting are confined to specified resident areas as approved by the Dean of Students through the Resident Deans.